Niall Maher: AFC Telford United

-Maher briefly joined AFC Telford United in February 2018, making one appearance for the club, a 1-0 win over FC United of Manchester in the National League North.
+Maher briefly joined AFC Telford United in February 2018, making one appearance for the club, a 1–0 win over FC United of Manchester in the National League North.

 FC Halifax Town

 On 8 March 2018, Maher signed for National League side FC Halifax Town on a deal until the end of the 2017–18 season.
 On 18 August 2018, Maher extended his stay by agreeing a new two-year deal.

 Halifax announced on 17 August 2020 that Maher extended his deal for a further two years.

 Ahead of the 2021–22 season Maher was installed as the new club captain, replacing the departing Nathan Clarke.
 After advancing to the play-offs following a 4th place finish, Halifax were defeated by Chesterfield in the eliminator round, thus ending their bid to reach the Football League.
 Maher was voted into the National League Team of the Season.

 On 6 June 2022, Maher announced he would be leaving Halifax following the conclusion of the 2021–22 season, he stated upon his departure "To be your captain over the last 18 months has been a massive honour.
-To the players - it's been one hell of a season with a great dressing room to manage and there is no doubt that you all deserve to be achieving the best in your careers whatever they may be."
+To the players – it's been one hell of a season with a great dressing room to manage and there is no doubt that you all deserve to be achieving the best in your careers whatever they may be."

 Grimsby Town

 On 15 June 2022, following their promotion to the Football League, Maher signed for Grimsby Town ahead of the 2022–23 season, reportedly rejecting an offer from Oldham Athletic who were hopeful of signing him.

+Maher was part of the Grimsby team that reached the FA Cup quarter final for the first time since 1939, he played the full 90 minutes of the 2–1 win away at Premier League side Southampton that secured that achievement.

+Maher was released following the conclusion of the 2023–24 season.

+Eastleigh

+Maher signed for National League side Eastleigh on a free transfer in August 2024.